Clojure in Athens: Skroutz

-This post is part of our Clojure In series, taking an in depth look at companies that have adopted Clojure from across Europe.
+This post is part of our Clojure In series, taking an in-depth look at companies across Europe who have adopted Clojure.
 In this article we look at Skroutz; a Greek ecommerce website comparing the prices of products.

 We don't want a Clojure version of Rails!

 Skroutz is a Greek ecommerce website used to compare prices of products.
 It is the biggest Greek originated website attracting millions of unique visitors per month.
 There are now versions of Skroutz running in Turkey and in the UK (scrooge.co.uk).